mattsills/mattsills.github.io/_posts/2024-03-02-rabin-karp.md

 - The length of the input to be searched is $$n$$.
 In the source code, we use the variable `len` to represent this.

 - The window length, $$w$$, is the length of the target string.
-Somewhat confusingly, in much of the source code, we use the variable `N` to represent this.
+Somewhat confusingly, in much of the source code, we use the variable `N` to represent this (this is from the original benchmark code).

 - The input data array will either be referred to as `data` or as `a`.
 The latter comes from thinking of the input as an array $$[a_0,a_1,...,a_{n-1}]$$, or from the hash code as the series, for example $$a_0+a_1B+a_2B^2+...+a_{w-1}B^{w-1}$$.